phpdev-uk/configuration-management-ansible/workshop/notes.md

  example, every service needs to add firewall rules - should these go in the service playbook or the security playbook?

-From now on we will only use one playbook per managed node.
+This is why we have used one playbook per managed node.
 Later we will introduce the concept of *roles*, which allow you to create generic server templates which can then be overridden on a per-server or per-group basis.